dzannotti/reactive2015/README.md

 ```

 # To debug
+* Schedule Speaker name + image cannot be fetched via relay

 # To source
-* Suitable speaker images for the parallax
+* Suitable speaker images, some are cut out because they are not square shaped

 # Why some deps are copy pasted inside